grafana/grafana-ci-otel-collector/README.md

 And use the ngrok forwarding url to access the Drone UI.
 Navigate to the repository you want to start monitoring and click on "Activate repository".
-If you want to build this project in Drone, click on settings and replace `.drone.yaml` with `.drone.jsonnet`.

 ### Get your drone token